-WHAT WE WILL ACHIEVE OUR GOA LS AND ST RATEGIES WHAT IS OUR PRIORITY WORK Goal One Goal Two Goal Three Goal Four Goal Five Student Growth and Achievement Learning Environment Work Environment Family and Community Connections Resources All students are engaged in a rigorous education resulting in college, career, and life readiness The learning environment promotes student well-being Systems promote staff engagement, collaboration, innovation, satisfaction, and accountability Families and the community are engaged as valued partners in the education process Financial, facility, and technological resources align with District goals strategies and core values Key Performand e Measures will be estab lished for all goals and st rategies to monitor and report progress.
-High Priority Strategies High Priority Strategies High Priority Strategies High Priority Strategies High Priority Strategies Course and instructional units include common critical competencies, aligned assessments between the two high schools, and multiple measures of success 2.
-Students explore big ideas, leverage technology, make realworld connections, and use authentic ways to demonstrate their knowledge and interests Students use their individual data to shape decisions about career and life readiness 4.
-Optimize the school day and calendar to meet individual student needs and promote student wellbeing 5.
-Students have opportunities for participating in school decisions, engagement, and responsibility for school outcome 6.
-Best practices improve student social and emotional skills, and reduce excessive stress 7.
-Staff have new opportunities for engagement and input into critical decisions that lead to improved collaboration, communication, professional development, and system coherence 8.
-A meaningful data and information system improves goal setting, analysis, progress monitoring, and reporting of performance across all functions 9.
-District 86 and sender K-8 districts collaborate to inform instruction and to develop a pathway linking elementary, middle, and high school experiences 10.
-Communication and collaboration with families and the community give them voice and opportunities for engagement and input and create new partnerships, all of which build trust and unity in the District 86 community 11.
-Partnerships with the community enhance student vocational, career, and life readiness 12.
-Resources are equitably distributed to meet the needs of all students as well as achieve the mission, vision, goals and strategies of the strategic plan 13.
+WHAT WE WILL ACHIEVE OUR GOA LS AND ST RATEGIES WHAT IS OUR PRIORITY WORK 86Forward Goal One Goal Two Goal Three Goal Four Goal Five HINSDALE TOWNSHIP HIGH SCHOOL DISTRICT Defining excellence.
+Student Growth and Achievement Learning Environment Work Environment Family and Community Connections Resources All students are engaged in a rigorous education resulting in college, career, and life readiness The learning environment promotes student well-being Systems promote staff engagement, collaboration, innovation, satisfaction, and accountability Families and the community are engaged as valued partners in the education process Financial, facility, and technological resources align with District goals strategies and core values Key Performance Measures will be established for all goals and strategies to monitor and report progress.
+High Priority Strategies High Priority Strategies High Priority Strategies High Priority Strategies High Priority Strategies Course and instructional units include common critical competencies, aligned assessments between the two high schools, and multiple messures of success 2.
+Students explore big ideas, leverage technology, make real- world connections, and use authentic ways to demonstrate their knowledge and interests 3.
+Students use their individual data to shape decisions about career and life readiness 4.
+Optimize the school day and calendar to meet individual student needs and pronote student well- being 5.
+Students have opportunities for participating in school decisions, engagement, and responsibility for school outcomes 6.
+Best practices improve student social and emotional skills, and reduce excessive stress Staff have new opportunities for engagement and input into ortifical decisions that lead to improved collaboration, communication, professional development, and system coherence A meaningful data and information system improves goal setting, analysis, progress monitoring, and reporting of performance across all functions District 86 and sender K-8 districts collaborate to inform instruction and to develop a pathway linking elementary, middle, and high school experiences Communication and collaboration with families and the community give them voice and opportunities for engagement and input and create new partnerships, all of which build trust and unity in the District 86 community Partnerships with the community enables that the vocational, career, and life readiness 12.
+Resources are equilably distributed to meet the needs of all students as well as achieve the mission, vision, goals and strategies of the strategic plan 13.
 Facilities make both schools equitable and optimal for teaching and learning practices 14.
 Infrastructure, accessibility, and safety-deficiencies are addressed 15.
 A sustainable maintenance and technological infrastructure plan is implemented